 Just Another Brick in the Wall

 And the sheer stupidity of people when it comes to child-rearing is mind-numbing.
-Today, there are "Pre-KG Prep schools" available for even ONE-year-olds, which exist because there is a demand for them.
-Sorry if I am kind of behind the curve, but what will a one-year-old study?
-Then there are "techno" schools that offer IIT coaching classes from standard 4 (oops, Grade four) itself.
+Today, there are “Pre-KG Prep schools” available for even ONE-year-olds, which exist because there is a demand for them.
+Sorry if I am kind of behind the curve, but what in freak’s sake will a one-year-old study??
+Then there are “techno” schools that offer IIT coaching classes from standard 4 (oops, Grade four) itself.
 Holy shit.
 Pretty soon embryos will be given preparatory lessons via ultrasound so they can straightaway delve into Fourier Transforms right out of the womb.
 Parents push their children so much because they want their kids to achieve what they could not, for the promise of which they are ready to spend whatever is asked of them, especially in Metros where competition is fierce.
 Have you ever wondered if your child and their health can handle all these stress levels and pressure inflicted upon them?
 Did you know that there are Paediatric Cardiologists?
+(No kidding, I can refer one if you want).
 Yeah, exactly.
-Do you really want to slaughter your child's childhood and their life for the sake of your bloody wankery?
+Do you really want to slaughter your child’s childhood and their life for the sake of your bloody wankery?
 Do you really think it is necessary to spend lakhs for your kid to learn the ABCDs you learned practically for free?
-I don't think so.
-And don't forget that even with that all the lakhs and crores you spend on schools with fancy whiteboards and swipe-in smartphone notifications, you will still only get kids schooled in the colonial method designed to produce submissive peons and clerks.
+I don’t think so.
+And don’t forget that even with that all the lakhs and crores you spend on schools with fancy whiteboards and swipe-in smartphone notifications, you will still only get kids schooled in the colonial method designed to produce submissive peons and clerks.
 But hey, what will the Menons think if you put your kid in that little school no one has ever heard about?

 And this, my friends, is why people spend lakhs on their kids’ LKG-UKG education.